 You can earmark a portion of your investing funds for alternative investments.
 Choose something you’re interested in exploring, do your research and then consider investing if it’s a promising opportunity.

 Here are some of the best alternative investment options.

 Do you have a stash of baseball trading cards or some old antiques sitting around collecting dust?
 If so, you might be able to earn some money by selling your collectibles.

 These are items that you can sell for a higher price than their original value.
-Alternately, you can also purchase items now that you anticipate will grow in value over time.
+Alternatively, you can also purchase items now that you anticipate will grow in value over time.